How the Most Powerful Armies in the World Use Ballistic Vests

 American-made systems call these plates Small Arms Protective Inserts (SAPI).
 The most advanced ballistic plates in use today, the XSAPI and ESAPI, are made of high-strength ceramics.
 Yet, the Russian-made body armor systems of today are still made with steel or titanium plates, not ceramic.

 The Russian military’s standard issue 6B23 body armor, as well as the 6B12, its most recent predecessor, still use steel plates.
-Ceramic and titanium plates are certainly available in Russia.
+Titanium plates are certainly available in Russia, but this is not always the best option as it is about the same strength as low-grade steel, even if it is much more expensive and it is very rigid.
 In fact, previous Russian body armor systems, like the 6B2 and 6B3, were designed around ceramic or titanium plates.

 The plates used in Russian-made body armor vests have not been standardized, which means there are variations in materials, size, and shape.
 The number of plates in each style of vest can vary as well.
 For example, there are two smaller plates in the rear of the 6B13 so the user can bend over, rather a single plate in the rear, like the 6B43 or the American-made systems.